maduhu/interop-dfsp-directory/README.md

 # Directory Gateway

-This project provides an API gateway to the IST Directory Naming Service and provides resources to - "get metadata about a directory", "get customer information by providing identifier, identifierType", "Register a DFSP" and "get identifierTypes supported by the central directory"
+This project provides an API gateway to the Inter-System Trunk (IST) Directory Naming Service and provides resources to - "get metadata about a directory", "get customer information by providing identifier, identifierType", "Register a DFSP" and "get identifierTypes supported by the central directory".

-Contents:
+## Contents

 - [Deployment](#deployment)
 - [Configuration](#configuration)